 The Start menu’s search feature, also known as the Cortana search feature, now has search previews.
 When you start typing to search for something, Windows now shows you a preview pane with more information about your result.

 For example, if the Start menu decides a web search is the best result for your search, you’ll see Bing search results right there in the Start menu.
 If you search for an application, you’ll see options like “Pin to Start” for that application.
 You’ll also see a document preview if Windows decides a particular document on your PC is the best result.

 When you search for an application, you’ll see a “Go To Download” button in the search preview pane that will take you straight to its download page.

 Along with this change, it’s no longer possible to disable web search in the Start menu via Group Policy.

 Windows 10 now has a slick new screen clipping tool.
 You can use it to take a screenshot of a section of your screen, a single window, or your entire screen.
 Once you’ve taken a screenshot, the new Snip & Sketch tool lets you draw on it and add annotations, including arrows and highlights.

 This clipping tool appears when you press Windows+Shift+S to open it.
 However, there’s a setting under Settings > Ease of Access > Keyboard that makes the new tool appear when you press the Print Screen key on your keyboard.

 If you launch the old Snipping Tool instead, you’ll see a message saying the “Snipping Tool will be removed in a future update.”
-Microsoft is currently not planning to remove the Snipping Tool in Redstone 5, but it may be removed in the next version of Windows 10, Windows 10 19H1.
+Microsoft has not removed the Snipping Tool from the October 2018 Update, but it may be removed in the next version of Windows 10, Windows 10 19H1.